You Suck (song): Release and reception

 MCA Records released "You Suck" in the United States in 1994.
 The song debuted and peaked at number 89 on the Billboard Hot 100 chart that December, staying at the position for two weeks.
 The song also appeared on the Billboard Modern Rock Tracks chart, reaching number 23 the same month.
-In February 1995, the song charted in Australia, peaking at number 25 the following month and staying in the ARIA Singles Chart top 50 for 10 weeks.
+On January 23, 1995, "You Suck" was released in Australia.
+The following month, the song debuted at number 100 on the ARIA Singles Chart, peaking at number 25 in March and staying in the top 50 for 10 weeks.
 Listeners of Australian radio station Triple J ranked the song at 52 on the Hottest 100 of 1995 poll.

 In Europe, Music & Media magazine referred to the song as a "snake in the grass" and called it "peculiar but cool" in May 1995.
 Later that month, on Norway's 21st chart week of 1995, "You Suck" debuted at number 19 on the country's VG-lista ranking.
 Two weeks later, the song entered the top 10, eventually reaching the top three on chart week 26, where it lingered for four more weeks.
 On chart week 31, the song rose to number one, where it stayed for that week only.
 It spent a total of 21 weeks in the Norwegian top 20 and was certified platinum by IFPI Norway.